influitive/apartment/README.md

 end
 ```

-## Running rails console without a connection
+## Running rails console without a connection to the database

-Before this fork, running rails with the gem installed would connect to the database
-which is different than the default behavior.
-To disable this initial
+By default, once apartment starts, it establishes a connection to the database.
+It is possible to
-connection, just run with `APARTMENT_DISABLE_INIT` set to something:
+disable this initial connection, by running with `APARTMENT_DISABLE_INIT` set to something:

 ```shell
 $ APARTMENT_DISABLE_INIT=true DATABASE_URL=postgresql://localhost:1234/buk_development bin/rails runner 'puts 1'